dtiesling/computerstore/README.md

 I chose Next.js for the frontend because the application is an e-commerce site and the pre-rendering would be a boon for SEO.
 It also seemed like a great excuse for me to learn Next.js.
 I did not get far enough in the docs to dig into the pre-rendering side, so I can assume I am not using it to its full potential.
 Overall I enjoyed working with Next.js and it was able to deliver on the spec, so I'm happy.
-You'll notice there is an extra page when you hit the

 The data loading portion is easy to miss.
 I opted for a [data migration](./django_app/computers/migrations/0003_add_base_inventory.py) in Django instead of a script to load the data.
-This purely to ease development and testing since it gave me a fully loaded DB each time I ran the migrations.
+This was purely to ease development and testing since it gave me a fully loaded
+DB each time I ran the migrations.

 ## Deployment Infrastructure
 - Web application is deployed in Elastic Container Service (ECS) as a Fargate service.
+Using Fargate spot instances for cost savings.
 - Web application containers run in ECS are stored in the Elastic Container Registry (ECR).
 - PostgreSQL database is hosted in RDS
 - DNS is managed in Route 53 and sends requests from clients to an Application Load Balancer that routes to a healthy instance of the web application in ECS.
 - All resources are managed using Terraform.

 ## Improvements to make before going to production
 As I was working on this example I had to make most decisions in respect to time.
-Below is the list of the ideal list of changes I would make before going into production.
+Below is the list of changes I'd prefer to make before going into production.
 In the real world it's unlikely doing all of this would be possible, at least not in the first iteration.
 This is also not an exhaustive list of things that could be improved but those that came to mind while working on this.